 Stephen Norrish MBE

 Stephen Norrish MBE joined the Board in October 2009.
-Stephen has lived and worked in Milton Keynes for 25 years and is currently Co-Director of the MK Christian Foundation, a local charity working mostly with young people, offering them learning opportunities through their engagement in a variety of social enterprises.
-He is currently a Director of MK Community Foundation and a former chair of the MK Community Property Company.
-He has previously been involved in supporting and managing a number of regeneration schemes in the area and is a former Chair of MKCVO and MK Community Foundation.
+Stephen has lived and worked in Milton Keynes for 25 years and is Co-Director of the MK Christian Foundation, a local charity working mostly with young people, offering them learning opportunities through their engagement in a variety of social enterprises.
+He is also a Director of MK Community Foundation and a former chair of its Property Company.
+He has previously been involved in supporting and managing a number of regeneration schemes in the area.
 Stephen was made an MBE in 2001 for services to the community, especially young people.
-Stephen is a Governor Champion for Teaching & Learning and is a member of the Search & Governance Committee and Curriculum & Quality Group.
-Stephen chairs the Search & Governance Committee and is a member of the Curriculum & Quality Group.
+Stephen chairs the Search & Governance Committee, and is a member of the Curriculum & Quality Group.

 Charlynne is a member of the Search & Governance Committee.